RaduRS/automan/README.md

 - `/api/submit`: Accepts the TikTok URLs from the frontend, initiates the workflow
 - `/api/transcribe`: Downloads TikToks, extracts audio, transcribes to text, stores results in Supabase
-- `/api/generate`: Takes transcripts from Supabase, uses OpenAI to generate the new script and scene breakdown, and triggers HeyGen
+- `/api/generate`: Takes transcripts from Supabase, uses OpenAI to generate the new script and scene breakdown, and triggers **Anam AI** instead of HeyGen
-- `/api/heygen-webhook`: Receives the webhook call from HeyGen upon video completion, downloads the final video, stores it in Cloudinary
+- **`/api/anam-webhook`: Receives webhook calls from Anam AI upon video completion, downloads the final video, stores it in Cloudinary**
 - **`/api/socialbee-publish`: Handles social media publishing via SocialBee API**
 - `/api/socialbee-webhook`: Receives webhook calls from SocialBee on post status, updates Supabase
 - **`/api/job-status/[jobId]`: Returns current job status for frontend polling**